Sports—Badges and Fobs

 Terrorist/Patriot, two sides of the same coin.

-About 1935, Keijo Jinga was elevated to a national shrine, and it became compulsory for university students and government employees to attend Shinto ceremonies.
+About 1935, Keijo Jinja was elevated to a national shrine, and it became compulsory for university students and government employees to attend Shinto ceremonies.
 This was part of the imperialization policy 皇民化政策の一環 to turn the Koreans into imperial subjects (acculturation).
 This compulsory participation caused a significant disagreement within the Christian community in Korea.
-Under the National Mobilization law 国家総動員法 of March 24, 1938, all Christian schools were required to visit shrines.
+Under the National Mobilization Law 国家総動員法 of March 24, 1938, all Christian schools were required to visit shrines.
 In September 1938, members of a Presbyterian church in Korea were forced to visit a shrine by soldiers with fixed bayonets.
 To keep Christian schools open, many Christians became increasingly tolerant of shrine worship.6 If a person did not show enough reverence at the shrine, they and their entire family could be arrested.
-To complicate the matter, a third national shrine called Keijo Gokoku Jinja 京城護國神社 (Nation-Protecting Shrine) was built on Namsan about 1943.
+To complicate the matter, a third national shrine called Keijo Gokoku Jinja 京城護國神社 (Nation-Protecting Shrine) was built on Namsan around 1943.
 This shrine was constructed to honor the spirits of the fallen heroes who sacrificed themselves for Japan.
 By 1945, there were a total of 1,140 Shinto shrines in Korea.
 (Sources vary, but it is safe to say there were at least 1,000.)

 In 1955, to commemorate the then-President Syngman Rhee’s 80th birthday, it was decided to erect a statue of Syngman Rhee at the site of Chosŏn Shrine.
-The statue was about 24 m tall (including the base), however, due to the April 19 Revolution in 1960, protesters pulled down the statue and destroyed it.
+The statue was about 24 m tall (including the base); however, due to the April 19 Revolution in 1960, protesters pulled down the statue and destroyed it.

-On October 26, 1932, the Japanese unveiled the Hakubun-ji 博文寺 Buddhist Temple dedicated to Itō Hirobumi (伊藤 博文 1841 – 1909), the first Japanese Resident-General of Korea.
+On October 26, 1932, the Japanese unveiled the Hakubun-ji 博文寺 Buddhist Temple dedicated to Itō Hirobumi (伊藤 博文 1841–1909), the first Japanese Resident-General of Korea.
 It was situated on the north slope of Namsan.
 7 In 1970, the “Patriot An Chung-gun Memorial Hall” 안중근의사기념관 was constructed on the site of the former Japanese shrines.
-It honors the patriotism of An Chung-gun (안중근, 安重根) who assassinated Itō Hirobumi.8
+It honors the patriotism of An Chung-gun (안중근, 安重根), who assassinated Itō Hirobumi.8

 Chosŏn Shrine Sporting Events

-Construction on what was to be the main athletics stadium and baseball field in Seoul, Korea began on May 24, 1925, and was completed on Oct.
+Construction on what was to be the main athletics stadium and baseball field in Seoul, Korea, began on May 24, 1925, and was completed on Oct.
 5, 1925.
-It was built to commemorate the emperor’s marriage, and opened for use on October 15th as Gyeongseong Stadium 경성운동장.
+It was built to commemorate the emperor’s marriage and opened for use on October 15th as Gyeongseong Stadium 경성운동장.
 The official opening ceremony was 10 days of Meiji Shrine games.
 The Koreans, to draw attention away from the opening games, scheduled the All Chosŏn Baseball Tournament at the Baejae High School Stadium on the same date.
 The following year, a soccer field and tennis courts were added, and the spectator seats were refurbished.

-During the Japanese colonial period, numerous events were held such as the Chosŏn Shrine Games, the All Chosŏn Tournament, and even the funeral for Emperor Sunjong.
-Soon after its completion in 1925, the 1st Chosŏn Shrine Games 朝鮮神宮競技大會 were held under the auspices of the Governor-General of Korea, and organized by the (Japanese) Chosŏn Sports Association.
+During the Japanese colonial period, numerous events were held, such as the Chosŏn Shrine Games, the All Chosŏn Tournament, and even the funeral for Emperor Sunjong.
+Soon after its completion in 1925, the 1st Chosŏn Shrine Games 朝鮮神宮競技大會 were held under the auspices of the Governor-General of Korea and organized by the (Japanese) Chosŏn Sports Association.
 These games are sometimes translated as the Chosŏn New Palace Games, which is not correct.
 The event was held a total of 18 times until 1942.
 The Chosŏn Shrine Games also served as a selection match to select athletes from Korea to participate in the Meiji Shrine Games, which opened in 1924 at the Meiji Shrine Stadium in Tokyo.
 Korean athletes were not allowed to participate in the Tokyo Meiji Shrine Games until the 7th tournament in 1933.
-Unlike the Chosŏn Shrine Games, where Korean athletes compete for supremacy, the Meiji Shrine Games attracted a lot of attention from Koreans because it was a confrontation between Korean and Japanese athletes.
+Unlike the Chosŏn Shrine Games, where Korean athletes competed for supremacy, the Meiji Shrine Games attracted a lot of attention from Koreans because it was a confrontation between Korean and Japanese athletes.
 The games were abolished in 1943 when the Japanese government completely halted all cultural activities, including sporting events.
 Because of this, Koreans did not compete in the last Tokyo Meiji Shrine Games in 1943.

 The Gyeongseong Stadium was the location for mass celebrations of the end of Japanese colonial rule, as almost 250,000 citizens gathered on August 15, 1945, to celebrate the liberation of their peninsula.
 Also in 1945, after Japan’s surrender, the name was changed to Seoul Stadium 서울운동장.
 It was located near Dongdaemun (Great East Gate) in Seoul, so in 1985, the venue name was changed again, to Dongdaemun Stadium 東大門運動場 동대문운동장.
-The stadium was demolished in 2008, but some remnants are being preserved and there is a small historical museum on the site.
+The stadium was demolished in 2008, but some remnants are being preserved, and there is a small historical museum on the site.

 Badge for the Chosŏn Shrine Competition 朝鮮神宮競技大會 Date unknown